 The continued cooperation of MR and AR is greatly appreciated, while representatives of New Butte Mining continue to allow access to their properties for monitoring purposes.
 Special appreciation is extended to the property owners who allowed access to alluvial monitoring wells: Gilman Construction, Continental Public Land Trust, Ingraham Environmental Inc., and Race Track Volunteer Fire Department.

-Special recognition is given to Connie Thomson, MBMG, for monitoring and sampling, and Shelley Reed, MBMG, for assisting with the preparation of this report.
+Special recognition is given to Jackson Quarles, John Roitz, and Matthew Vitale, MBMG, for monitoring and sampling.
 Editing by Susan Barth, MBMG.

 Errors and omissions remain the authors' responsibility.

 SECTION 10.0 REFERENCES